 Edmonds home prices are not only among the most expensive in Washington, but Edmonds real estate also consistently ranks among the most expensive in America.

-Edmonds is a decidedly white-collar city, with fully 86.98% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Edmonds is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Edmonds is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Edmonds who work in management occupations (14.25%), office and administrative support (13.01%), and sales jobs (10.59%).
+There are especially a lot of people living in Edmonds who work in office and administrative support (12.53%), management occupations (12.14%), and sales jobs (10.29%).

 Also of interest is that Edmonds has more people living here who work in computers and math than 95% of the places in the US.

-Edmonds is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Edmonds is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Edmonds in 2010 was $42,433, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $169,732 for a family of four.
-However, Edmonds contains both very wealthy and poor people as well.
+The per capita income in Edmonds in 2018 was $51,534, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $206,136 for a family of four.

-Edmonds is a somewhat ethnically-diverse city.
+Edmonds is a very ethnically-diverse city.
 The people who call Edmonds home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edmonds residents report their race to be White, followed by Asian.
-Important ancestries of people in Edmonds include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Edmonds include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Edmonds is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.